nkt/doctrine-columns/README.md

 How I can help?
 ---------------

-Add your popular column and get rid of copy-paste
+Add your popular column and get rid of copy-paste!

 License
 -------